 Models are forms of reduction based on what are assumed to be the most important elements in a system.
-However, the nonlinearity inherent in chaotic systems means that seemingly trivial or left-field elements can and do have profound impacts on system performance.
-Determining apriori which elements are likely to be influential is impossible.
+However, the nonlinearity inherent in chaotic systems means that seemingly trivial or left-field elements can and do have profound impacts on system Determining performance. apriori which elements are likely to be influential is impossible.
 This level of system understanding only comes after the fact, or from ongoing interactions with the system.

 It also challenges notions like career maturity and rational decision-making based on the advance collection of information.
-US Dwight Eisenhower General famously remarked that, in battle, plans are useless but planning is indispensable (Nixon, 1962).
-This neatly captures the reality that being able to interact with the system (i.e., the battlefield), feedback, and being prepared to try new strategies is the only realistic approach.
+US General Dwight Eisenhower famously remarked that, in battle, plans are useless but planning is indispensable (Nixon, 1962).
+This neatly captures the reality that being able to interact with the system (i.e., the battlefield), having the capacity to adapt in the face of feedback, and being prepared to try new strategies is the only realistic approach.
 It is not unlike the old jazz musician's adage that improvisation is merely composition speeded up.
 In other words, successful management of complex dynamical systems involves an element of going with the flow (Niles, Amundson & Neault, 2011), seeking to influence rather than control the systems, and making it up as you go along.